 NGFS is committed to providing technology that supports students in the pursuit of academic and instructional objectives.
 A variety of tools for learning are employed for educational purposes in accordance with the mission of NGFS.
-These tools include internet resources as the internet offers vast, diverse, and unique educational resources.
+These tools include web resources as the internet offers vast, diverse, and unique educational resources.
 While the school makes every effort to limit access to inappropriate material through the use of content filtering and by providing direct supervision and guidance, it is possible that students may encounter inappropriate material while at school.
+We use a variety of software and services including Google Workspace for Education.
+Students use Google Workspace for Education and other school accounts to complete assignments, communicate with their teachers, and engage in the academic life of the school.

-Students, grade 5 through 12, participate in a technology orientation including review of the Acceptable Use Policy, which details acceptable use policies and procedures (see Appendix).
+Students in grades 7 through 12 participate in a technology orientation including review of the Acceptable Use Policy, which details acceptable use policies and procedures (see Appendix).